eaciit/mq/README.md

 # eaciit-mq
 Memory Data Que management developed using GoLang

+##Running Server / Node

-##Starting Node as Master
+###Running Node as Master

 ```
 go run mqd.go
 ```

-Node will automatically start on localhost:7890
+Node will automatically run as server on localhost:7890

-Starting Node as Slave
+###Running Node as Slave

 ```
 go run mqd.go -master 127.0.0.1:7890 -port 7891
 ```

-Node will automatically start as slave with master on localhost:7890 Note : slave port must different with master port
+Node will automatically run as slave with master on localhost:7890 Note : slave port must different with master port

-Starting Node as Mirror
+###Running Node as Mirror

 ```
 go run mqd.go -master 127.0.0.1:7890 -port 7892 -mirror
 ```

-Adding ```-mirror``` will start node as mirror
+Adding ```-mirror``` will run node as mirror
-Node will automatically start as mirror with master on localhost:7890 Note : mirror port must different with master port
+Node will automatically run as mirror with master on localhost:7890 Note : mirror port must different with master port

 ##List client commands :